emqx/cloud-docs/en_US/data_integration/confluent.md

 1. Login to the Confluent Cloud console and create a cluster.
 In this demo, you can select Dedicated cluster as an example, and click **Begin Configuration**.

 2. Select region/zones.
-Make sure the EMQX Cloud deployment region matches the region of the Confluent Cloud.
+Make sure the EMQX Platform deployment region matches the region of the Confluent Cloud.
 Click **Continue**.

 3. Select **VPC Peering** for Networking so this cluster can be accessed only by VPC peering connection.
 Specify a CIDR block for the cluster and Click **Continue**.